-2. Emcitate[®]
+2. Emcitate

+- Overview of MCT8-deficiency

-- MCT8-deficiency and clinical experience with Emcitate
+- Clinical experience with Emcitate

 - Regulatory pathway to submissions in EU and US

 - Commercial opportunity

-- 3. Aladote[®]
+- 3. Aladote

 - Paracetamol/Acetaminophen overdose and clinical experience with Aladote

 - Regulatory pathway to submissions in EU and US

 - Commercial opportunity

 - 4. The orphan drug segment

 - 5. Summary

 - A. Appendix